jnsbyr/esp8266-intexsbh20/README.md

  "mqttServer":     "mqtt.at.home",
- "mqttUser":       "leave blank if you don't need authentication", "mqttPassword":   "leave blank if you don't need authentication", "firmwareURL":    "http://webserver.at.home/firmware/SB-H20-WiFiController.bin", "errorLanguage":  "EN"
+ "mqttUser":       "leave blank if you don't need authentication", "mqttPassword":   "leave blank if you don't need authentication", "mqttRetain":     "no",
+ "firmwareURL":    "http://webserver.at.home/firmware/SB-H20-WiFiController.bin",
+ "errorLanguage":  "EN"
 }
 ```

+If *mqttRetain* is omitted the MQTT messages will be published without the
+retained flag set.
+If defined all values except "no" will activate retaining.

 If *firmwareURL* is omitted OTA updates are disabled.

-For *errorLanguage* you can
-choose between "EN" and "DE".
-If *errorLanguage* is omitted, the control panel
+For *errorLanguage* you can choose between "EN" and "DE".
+If *errorLanguage* is
-error code will be used.
+omitted, the control panel error code will be used.

-If you get a parsing error in the serial monitor when starting the MCU look closely
+All other config values are mandatory.
+If you get a parsing error in the serial
-into your config file.
-Maybe you missed a quote or a comma somewhere.
+monitor when starting the MCU look closely into your config file.
+Maybe you
+missed a quote or a comma somewhere.

 ### MQTT